Urdatorn/responsio-accentuum/README.md

 Software to measure accentual responsion in Greek polystrophic lyric, mainly Pindar.
 This project builds on and generalizes my previous work on the songs of Aristophanes, found [here](https://github.com/Urdatorn/aristophanis-cantica).

+# TODO

+- *Make barys and acute-circumflex responsions non-binary as well, so can make heat map of a full ode showing degree of responsion tendency.*
+- make Frankenstein null baseline strophes by searching odes for lines with the same lengths as P4, being careful not to include to lines from the same ode in the same line in diff strophes

 ## Copyright and citation

 The script `stats_comp.py` contains adaptations of code from the [Greek-Poetry](https://github.com/aconser/Greek-Poetry) repository, which is copyright Anna Conser 2022 under the MIT licence.
 The license is quoted in its entirety in the doc string of that file.